chromium/chromium/tools/metrics/histograms/README.md

 In rarer cases, it's okay if you only log to one bucket (say, `true`).
 However, think about whether this will provide enough [context](#Provide-Context).
 For example, suppose we want to understand how often users interact with a button.
-Just knowning that users clicked this particular button 1 million times in a day is not very informative on its own: The size of Chrome's user base is constantly changing, only a subset of users have consented to metrics reporting, different platforms have different sampling rates for metrics reporting, and so on.
+Just knowing that users clicked this particular button 1 million times in a day is not very informative on its own: The size of Chrome's user base is constantly changing, only a subset of users have consented to metrics reporting, different platforms have different sampling rates for metrics reporting, and so on.
 The